m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 ## Replace a Slice Quiz Solution
 ![](https://assets.omscs.io/60DEA1EE-99C0-4CC6-95F7-B01B9681CD59.png)

-Let’s first look at how we can slice `nd2` to extract the data we want.
+Let's first look at how we can slice `nd2` to extract the data we want.
 We can slice the last two rows using negative indexing: `-2:`.
 We can slice the last two columns as `2:4`.
 Remember that NumPy indexing is upper-bound exclusive.

-Now let’s see how we can transplant that data into `nd1`.
+Now let's see how we can transplant that data into `nd1`.
 We can select the first two rows of `nd1` as `0:2`, and we can select the first two columns as `0:2`.

 The complete data transfer can be accomplished with the following code: